This is a mobile version, full one is here.

 This was one of the most challenging parts: how to get together a Program Committee of people who would review the papers and decide which of them deserve to be published.
 First, we invited a few people who we knew personally.
 Then we decided to try and keep the PC as diverse as possible in terms of country of origin.
 We didn’t want to have only people who were living in Russia.
 We wanted to build a truly international PC and also a truly professional one, whatever that means.
 Because of this plan, the only option for us was cold calling—we didn’t know so many people from different places.
 We sent about 400 invitation emails to people who had participated in similar conferences worldwide.
 As you can see on the website: 30 of them agreed to join us.

 This was the biggest challenge: to get a technical sponsorship from IEEE.
-Our friends from IEEE Russia Section C Chapter helped us, and we got it.
+Our friends from IEEE Russia Section C Chapter helped us (using this form), and we got it.
 If you want to know more details about this step, tg me, I will try to explain.
 It took about three weeks, and they accepted our request.
 They gave us their own “Record Number” and ISBN for the Proceedings.